 In 2009, Michael Urie referred to himself as "a member of the LGBT community" on his website.

-In January 2012, Michael Urie made his Broadway debut, joining the cast of the second revival of "How to Succeed in Business Without Really Trying" as Bud Frump.
+In January 2012, Michael Urie made his Broadway debut, joining the cast of the second revival of "How to Succeed in Business Without Really Trying" in the role of Bud Frump.

-On September 24, 2012, Michael Urie starred in the premiere of CBS's "Partners", a sitcom from the creators of "Will & Grace".
+On September 24, 2012, "Partners", a CBS series starring Michael Urie, premiered.
 The show was cancelled after six episodes.

-In 2012, Michael Urie started his own website for videoblogging and live chats.
-Additionally, he starred as James in the film adaptation of Wendy Mass's book "Jeremy Fink and the Meaning of Life".
+In 2012, Michael Urie starred as the mysterious limo driver James in the film adaptation of Wendy Mass's children's book "Jeremy Fink and the Meaning of Life".

-In 2013, Michael Urie won a Clarence Derwent Award and a Drama Desk Award for Outstanding Solo Performance for his role in "Buyer & Cellar".
+In 2013, Michael Urie won a Clarence Derwent Award and a Drama Desk Award for Outstanding Solo Performance for his performance in "Buyer & Cellar".

-In April 2015, Michael Urie became the host of "Cocktails & Classics" on Logo TV, where he and celebrity friends watched and commented on classic movies while enjoying themed cocktails.
+In April 2015, Michael Urie became the host of "Cocktails & Classics" on Logo TV, where he and celebrity guests watch and comment on classic movies.

 In November 2018, Michael Urie starred as Arnold Beckoff in Harvey Fierstein's "Torch Song" revival on Broadway.